nguyenle0912/HackAI-Contact-Tracing-for-COVID-19/README.md

 We used s(CASP) and Prolog for defining rules used to determine potentially infected students and if they are critical.

 ## Challenges we ran into
 There was a bit of learning curve since all of us had only had minimal exposure to Prolog and s(CASP).
 There were a couple of times when our program would go into an infinite loop.
 We had to be creative and come up with more complex functions to prevent that from happening.
-Another challenge that we faced was eliminating duplicates in the output list such that it does not output duplicate potentially infected names or locations.
+Another challenge that we faced was eliminating duplicates in the output list such that it does not output duplicates of potentially infected names or locations.

 ## Accomplishments that we're proud of
 We're proud to have developed our skills in Prolog and logic programing.
 We're also proud we created an application that is very relevant to current real world situations.